Ford-Vairogs: Automobile production

-Ammunition Production
+Ammunition production

 In 1937 Vairogs bought out Sellier & Bellot's satellite ammunition plant in Riga.
 It changed the headstamp from "SB" to a stylized "V".
 In addition to civilian cartridges, it made 7.92x57mm Mauser and .303 British ammunition for military clients in the region.
-After the Soviet occupation in 1940, it was nationalized as Factory 520 and began manufacturing 7.62x54mmR Russian ammunition - still using the "V" headstamp.
+After the Soviet occupation in 1940, it was nationalized as Factory 520 and began manufacturing 7.62×54mmR Russian ammunition - still using the "V" headstamp.
 It was closed in June 1941 due to the German invasion and its machinery was evacuated to Sverdlovsk.
 The machinery was later returned in 1944/1945 and production was resumed until 1946.

-Train Car Production
+Train car production

 After the war Vairogs was renamed Rīgas Vagonbūves Rūpnīca ("Riga Train-car Factory") and went back to manufacturing train cars.